MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 >
 >  6. Antivirus/Malware could also cause the problem to not authenticate, try to rule it out as the cause of the problem.
 >
->  7. Dynamics GP support [Multi-tenant authentication](/dynamics-gp/whats-new/multi-factor-authentication) in the Azure App Registration. (not Single).
+>  7. Dynamics GP support [Multi-tenant authentication](/dynamics-gp/whats-new/multi-factor-authentication) in the Microsoft Entra app Registration. (not Single).
 If you set this up incorrectly, you'll see the message *Unknown Error*.
 >
 >  8. If the Application ID is not saving or has issues, test by launching GP as Administrator, right-click your GP icon and choose Run as Administrator.
 >